njukenanli/DataBase-Project-Auction-Website/Readme.md

 ## Logical Design ##
 ![Logical Design](./materials/Logical_Design.png)

-## Core Functionality Implemented ##
+## Core Functionality of this program ##
 √ 1.
 Users can register with the system and create accounts.
 Users have roles of seller or buyer with different privileges.

-⚪ 2.
+√ 2.
 Sellers can create auctions for particular items, setting suitable conditions and features of the items including the item description, categorisation, starting price, reserve price and end date.

 √ 3.
 Buyers can search the system for particular kinds of item being auctioned and can browse and visually re-arrange listings of items within categories.